flyteorg/flyte/docs/flyte_agents/developing_agents.md

 ## Async agent interface specification

 To create a new async agent, extend the `AsyncAgentBase` and implement `create`, `get`, and `delete` methods.
-These methods need to be idempotent.
+These methods must be idempotent.

 - `create`: This method is used to initiate a new job.
 Users have the flexibility to use gRPC, REST, or an SDK to create a job.
 - `get`: This method retrieves the job resource (jobID or output literal) associated with the task, such as a BigQuery job ID or Databricks task ID.